 No matter how much money I would make as a lawyer, I would never be happy working the 9 to 5 for the rest of my life.
 I’m young, and I’m very creative.

-I thought about what I was truly passionate about and realized hip hop was something I had immersed myself in since childhood, writing lyrics for fun and getting up on stage whenever I had the chance.
+I thought about what I was truly passionate about and realized hip hop was something I had immersed myself in since childhood while writing lyrics for fun and getting up on stage whenever I had the chance.

 I was motivated to pursue a career as a rapper in South Korea because I wanted to challenge myself and because the scene where I want to start my career as a rapper and hip hop artist is right here.

-I consider writing a song the same way I consider writing poetry or a novel.
-It’s all creative writing: The rhyme, the flow and the punchline.
+I consider writing a song the same way I consider writing a poem or a novel.
+It’s all creative writing from the rhyme to the flow to the punchline.